madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/setup-global-proof-settings.md

 ---
-title: How to Set Up Global Proofing Settings
+title: Set Up Global Proof Settings
 description: Learn to how to set up default proof roles for users; default proofing account settings; and default proof settings for proofing in [!DNL Adobe Workfront].
 ---
-# Global system settings for proofing in [!DNL Workfront]
+# Setup global proof settings

 Start the system setups for proofing in [!DNL Workfront] by establishing global default settings that affect users.
 Setting these defaults now ensures the users you create have the minimum setups needed to start using µ∂ proofing capabilities...plus it saves you time as you work through the proofing setups.